Research for a Changing World

 Molecular Neurobiology

-Special Program: BioSci 199
+Special Program: Dunlop School 199

 The Biological Sciences Undergraduate Research 199 Program is designed to provide students the opportunity to pursue independent research.
-Students work under the direct supervision of a professor in the School of Biological Sciences or the School of Medicine as an apprentice scientist.
+Students work under the direct supervision of a professor in the Charlie Dunlop School of Biological Sciences or the School of Medicine as an apprentice scientist.
 The Bio Sci 199 Research Program provides training in the biological and biomedical sciences.
 Research training is provided in experimental laboratories, clinical research, as well as field research.

 • Arora